Jacob-Cochran/Fun-2-Project-Value-Calculations/README.md

 #### Note

-Had this staged but completely forgot to commit this from local repository until after
+Had this staged but completely forgot to commit this from local repository.